localoptimum/sandman/README.md

 ### How fast is it?

-Benchmarked against standard code (VITESS) the raw computation is x18 faster.
+Benchmarked against standard code (VITESS) the raw computation is x18 faster than existing code, but there is also the geometry inversion which makes it crazy fast.

-Taking into account the inversion of the geometry, it is >3000x faster.
+### Why?
+What?
+How?

+Klaus Habicht and I were standing on the stairs at HMI (now HZB) about 11 years ago, and I was looking between my feet through 3 floors of fire escape.
+This gave me a funny idea that instead of simulating trajectories you might be able to construct a phase space volume and compress it flat, and the projection operation would do the whole work for you.
+This ended up as acceptance diagram shading 8 years ago.
+We also tried GPU back then, but the memory bottleneck was not great.
+Now there is no memory bottleneck on GPUs, and there is also a decade of GPU development and a lot of GPU memory.
+So you take the maths from acceptance diagram shading, combine it with monte-carlo, run the whole lot on the GPU.

 ### What Components are Supported?